hz-b/rayx/docs/src/Model/BeamlineObjects/OpticalElements/OpticalElements.md

 Not all OpticalElements use exactly one Cutout.
 The Slit for example uses three Cutouts, one for the ray-absorbing shape around the "opening", then one for the "opening" itself, and another one for the ray-absorbing beamstop within the opening.

+### Coating

+The Coating describes the Layers a Mirror or Grating can have: No Layer, Single Layer or Multilayer.

 ### Ray-OpticalElement collision